OHDSI/TheBookOfOhdsi/Cohorts.md

 **Cohort exit criteria**: The cohort exit event signifies when a person no longer qualifies for cohort membership.
 Cohort exit can be defined in multiple ways such as the end of the observation period, a fixed time interval relative to the initial entry event, the last event in a sequence of related observations (e.g. persistent drug exposure) or through other censoring of observation period.
 Cohort exit strategy will impact whether a person can belong to the cohort multiple times during different time intervals.\index{cohort!exit criteria}

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">In the OHDSI tools there is no distinction between inclusion and exclusion criteria.
+In the OHDSI tools there is no distinction between inclusion and exclusion criteria.
 All criteria are formulated as inclusion criteria.
 For example, the exclusion criterion "Exclude people with prior hypertension" can be formulated as the inclusion criterion "Include people with 0 occurrences of prior hypertension".

-</div>\EndKnitrBlock{rmdimportant}
+\EndKnitrBlock{rmdimportant}

 ## Concept Sets {#conceptSets}